The “Tide Child Trilogy” | Hope on Brutal Seas

 But it’s Joron’s story that anchors the readers.
 He’s lost at first, resentful, grieving.

-But in the restless night his sleep had been troubled by thoughts of his father and thoughts of another life, not a better one, not an easier one, but a sober one, one without shame.
-One in which he did not feel the pulls of the Sea Hag’s slimy hands trying to drag him down to his end.
-One of long days at the wing of a flukeboat, singing of the sea and pulling on the ropes as his father glowed with pride at how well his little fisher boy worked the winds.
+But in the restless night his sleep had been troubled by thoughts of his father and thoughts of another life, not a better one, not an easier one, but a sober one, one without shame….One of long days at the wing of a flukeboat, singing of the sea and pulling on the ropes as his father glowed with pride at how well his little fisher boy worked the winds.
 Of long days before his father’s strong and powerful body was broken as easily as a thin varisk vine, ground to meat between the side of his boat and the pitiless hull of a boneship.

 Meas gives Joron a purpose and a chance to be a part of Fleet, albeit on a black ship of the condemned.
 Eventually, Joron becomes a leader in his own right, despite suffering one emotional loss after another.
 He holds onto hope and his strange connection to the sea dragons and the magic of his song.

-The Plot of the Tide Child
+The Story of the Tide Child Trilogy

-Without giving away too much, the plot of the first novel, The Bone Ships, centers on the race to find the first new sea dragon seen in generations.
+Without giving away too much of the Tide Child Trilogy, the first novel, The Bone Ships, centers on the race to find the first new sea dragon seen in generations.
 Meas believes they’ll eventually have to kill the dragon to prevent more bone ships from being made.
 Joron’s not so sure.
 He’s drawn magically to the dragons, the same as he’s drawn magically to the guilliame, a bird-like being who has the power to summon wind.
-The books include sea battles with ruthless raiders and horrifying sea creatures, armed battles on land, political maneuvering when friends become enemies, a mutiny, and, finally, the freeing of dragons who’ve been imprisoned for eons.

 The Tide Child deckchildren (as they’re known in the Fleet) become a found family as they face all these dangers together.
 Some redeem themselves.
 Others die never changing.
 And, some, sadly, die in battle or are murdered.
 Like Joron, I came to love all the deckchildren, even the difficult and murderous ones.